LunarWatcher/auto-pairs/README.md

 Insert or delete brackets, parens, quotes in pair.

 NOTE: This plugin is currently under the process of catching up with [a few years of unreviewed issues and pull requests](https://github.com/LunarWatcher/auto-pairs/issues/5).
-Effective now, it's highly recommended
+Effective now, it's highly recommended to stick to tags rather than HEAD versions.

 ## Installation